In preparing the budget, the Principal Recipient (PR) should include all relevant direct costs and indirect overhead costs.

 - In December each year UNDP (Global Fund/Health Implementation Support Team) will share with the Global Fund and the COs the OAI audit plan for the subsequent year and a proposal for the distribution of the audit costs for those countries.
 COs should include audit costs in the cash forecast for the annual Disbursement Request.

-- At the end of each quarter, UNDP (Partnership Team) will provide the Global Fund with a list of all audits completed.
+- At the end of each year, UNDP (Global Fund/Health Implementation Support Team) will provide the Global Fund with a list of all audits completed.

 - On completion of the audits by OAI, the $85,000 will be charged to respective grants through a General Ledger Journal Entry (GLJE_ (expense account 74110 “Audit fees”), with a prorating of the cost (based on the signed amounts of active grants) for countries with more than one grant.
 The Audit Fees collected would be credited to the UNDP’s Partnership Team Project # 00085083 (PC Bus Unit: UNDP1), Income Account 54025 (Reimbursement for Management Services), Oper Unit H70, Dept 08301, Fund 11315, Donor 00327.

-UNDP’s technical assistance to national entities, preparing them to assume the PR role, is governed by capacity development (or transition) plans approved by the Global Fund.
-A lump sum of $50,000 per year is charged to the respective grants to cover direct costs incurred by UNDP headquarters or regional offices for providing this assistance.
+UNDP and the Global Fund have agreed to charge a lump sum of $50,000 to the budget of the relevant Global Fund grants to cover direct costs incurred by UNDP headquarters or regional offices for providing technical assistance to relevant national entities to prepare them for assuming the role of PR in line with capacity development or transition plans approved by the Country Coordinating Mechanism and/or the Global Fund.
 The $50,000 is prorated across all grants in a country requiring technical assistance.
-The lump sump normally covers, but is not limited to salary costs, consultants and country support missions, tools and guidelines.
+The lump sum normally covers, but is not limited to salary costs, consultants and country support missions, tools and guidelines.

 The total amount UNDP can charge the entire Global Fund grant portfolio per year is $550,000, and this amount will be prorated among countries where more than 11 have approved capacity development (or transition) plans.